-Friends of Scotchman Peaks Wilderness is committed to connecting the people of North Idaho and Northwest Montana with their wild backyard.
-Situated near the Idaho-Montana border, Scotchman Peaks is the highest point in Bonner County, Idaho, at 7,009 feet.
-The Friends’ mission is to make sure this rugged land is saved for our children and grandchildren.
+Friends of Scotchman Peaks Wilderness is committed to connecting people with their wild backyard – the Scotchman Peaks.
+Situated along the Idaho-Montana border, the Scotchman Peaks are an 88,000-acre roadless area managed by the U.S. Forest Service.
+The Friends’ mission is to make sure this rugged land is kept wild forever.

 That means making the area accessible with well-maintained trails.
-It means educating the public about what wilderness is and why it matters.
-And it means advocating for laws and public policy that keeps wild places undeveloped and untamed.
+It means teaching the public how to care for our public land.
+It means protecting the native plants and animals.
+And it means advocating for laws and public policy that keep wild places undeveloped and open for recreationists.

 We build trails, protect wildlife, & keep hikers safe.

 We bring people together – in town and on the trails.

 We’re working to pass on a Scotchman Peaks Wilderness.